claireg808/OVPRI_VDB/readme.md

 > sbatch bash_scripts/embedding.sh

 ### Launching the RAG system
+The model used (Llama-3-8b) requires access to be granted.
+Request this access on HuggingFace and create an access token.
+Store your HuggingFace access token in a file named '.hf_token'
 To run the LLM and launch the front end website, submit the script 'run_llm.sh':
 > sbatch bash_scripts/run_llm.sh